 On May 27, 2014 the Company received an advance for working capital purposes in the amount of \$60,000 from an arm's length private B.C.
 Company.
 On July 21, 2014, the Company received an additional \$80,000 and entered into a loan agreement with the lender.
 The principal amount of the loan is used for working capital purposes and bears interest at the rate of 12% per annum.
 The principal balances of the loan, together with all accrued and unpaid interest thereon are due and payable in full on demand.
 As additional consideration for providing the loan, the Company will pay to the lender an arrangement fee in an amount equal to 20% of the principal amount of the loan totalling \$28,000.
 Such amount is payable at the election of the lender in cash or common shares, or a combination of both.
 Payment of all or any part of the arrangement fee in common shares is subject to TSX Venture Exchange approval.
+See subsequent events (Note 11) for further information.

 On September 17, 2014, the Company entered into a loan agreement with an arm's length private B.C.
 Company.
 The principal amount of the loan is used for working capital purposes and bears interest at the rate of 12% per annum.
 The principal balances of the loan, together with all accrued and unpaid interest thereon are due and payable in full on demand.
 As additional consideration for providing the loan, the Company will pay to the lender an arrangement fee in an amount equal to 20% of the principal amount of the loan totalling \$7,600.
 Such amount is payable at the election of the lender in cash or common shares, or a combination of both.
 Payment of all or any part of the arrangement fee in common shares is subject to TSX Venture Exchange approval.
+See subsequent events (Note 11) for further information.

-Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2016 and 2015 (Expressed in Canadian Dollars Unless Otherwise Noted)
+Notes to the Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2016 and 2015 (Expressed in Canadian Dollars Unless Otherwise Noted)